JMorris1575/confirmation2018/docs/implementing.rst

 *************************************

-This ought to be fairly easy both because I have recently done something like this in the trivia app in christmas17 and because much of the groundwork, such as the ``navigation.html`` page, the ResponseMixin and the changes in the ``base_activity.html`` file, has already been set in place.
+This ought to be fairly easy both because I have recently done something like this in the trivia app in christmas17 and because much of the groundwork, such as the ``navigation.html`` page, the PageMixin and the changes in the ``base_activity.html`` file, has already been set in place.
 Here is what I think I should do:

 *   Check to make sure questions and choices have already been created